 4. The privacy information notice shall be provided by the website operator that shall also obtain the individual’s consent

-The ECJ Advocate General provides that website operator is liable to
+The ECJ provided that the website operator is liable to

-The views above seem to make sense, but do not clarify whether legitimate interest has to be actually required or the legitimate interest can operate as a valid alternative to that on the basis of a balancing test whose terms shall be assessed only by the operator.
+The views above seem to make sense.
+But they do not clarify whether consent has to be required or the legitimate interest can operate as a valid alternative to that, based on a balancing test whose terms shall be assessed only by the operator.